Shuttle/Shuttle.Esb.Sql.Queue/README.md

 # Shuttle.Esb.Sql.Queue

-Sql RDBS implementation of the `IQueue` interface for use with Shuttl.Esb.
+Sql RDBMS implementation of the `IQueue` interface for use with Shuttle.Esb.

 # Supported providers